abraunegg/onedrive/docker/README.md

 Thats right folks onedrive is now dockerized ;)

-This container offers simple monitoring-mode service for OneDrive.
+This container offers simple monitoring-mode service for 'Free Client for OneDrive on Linux'.

 ## Usage instructions
 ```